-Currently Kylie has been working on the governance requirements of the foundation.
-We are very grateful for the talents she has brought to the foundation attending to all the areas that we as a foundation have neglected and lacked the skill to complete.
+Currently, Kylie has been working on the governance requirements of the foundation.
+We are very grateful for the talents she has brought to the foundation attending to all the areas we have neglected and lacked the skill to complete.
 Kylie is one amazing human.
 Despite her personal issues she has powered on to be an extraordinary Secretary.